pnp/graph-connectors-samples/samples/nodejs-javascript-markdown/README.md

 If you want to use Dev Proxy to simulate API responses:

+- install Dev Proxy v0.16.0 or later
+- download the `graph-connector-notification` preset using `devproxy preset get graph-connector-notification`
 - `NODE_TLS_REJECT_UNAUTHORIZED=0` is required to skip certificate validation errors when using the Dev Proxy
 - `NODE_NO_WARNINGS=1` suppresses Node.js warnings about skipping certificate validation